 I reach Sacred Stone Spirit Camp at 1:00 AM.
 In the distance I see the lights of the construction crews.
 They are working on the pipeline.
 On the hill above the Oceti Sakowin Camp are another set of powerful lights aimed at the camp.
 They are intrusive and designed to invoke fear.

+Perhaps the earth will shrug us off.
+Yet together we are powerful, and this is the antidote to fear.
 We are all connected.
-Together we are powerful and this is the antidote to fear.
 Please pray.
 The time for action is now.

 We Are All Connected!